 Benefits of Exit Interviews

-- Feedback can give insight into company culture and ways to improve.
+- Feedback can grant insight into ways to improve company culture and employee relationships.

-- It can leave a good impression on exiting staff and increase the company’s reputation.
+- It can leave a good impression on exiting staff and help increase the company’s reputation.

 Sample